drop-games/eb-docs/docs/Appendix.md

 Entertainment as we know it today would not be the same without _video games_.
 Starting as a niche past-time associated with children and enthusiasts, video gaming turned into a cultural phenomenon appreciated by billions of people and rivaling such entertainment behemoths like movie or music industries[^1][^2].
-What makes video gaming this kind of a dominant force is it's unique position where it encompasses entertainment, creativity and innovation.
+What makes video gaming this kind of dominant force is its unique position where it encompasses entertainment, creativity and innovation.
 In 50 years we went from simplistic games like _Pong_, which featured two paddles bouncing a ball and a scoreboard, to masterpieces redefining the meaning of _simulation_ with graphics and gameplay rivaling those of real life.

 ### The Role of Innovation

-One of the primary reasons video game industry had such an skyrocketing growth, is it's inherent reliance on innovation up to the point where digital games are often regarded as an industry where technological advancements first get concretized[^7].
+One of the primary reasons video game industry had such a skyrocketing growth, is its inherent reliance on innovation up to the point where digital games are often regarded as an industry where technological advancements first get concretized[^7].
 By virtue of connecting users directly with the latest technologies, game development in is position to be the vanguard of tech innovation.
 Notably, the practical usage of AI in the games and interactive 3D environments, essentially allows creation of brand new, live, virtual worlds and universes.

-With development tools like game engines (Unity and Unreal Engine) and distribution systems (AppStore/Google Play/Steam/etc.) being in high maturity, games can be now developed relatively efficiently in a streamlined manner.
-This combined with all time high accessibility and technology penetration of gaming, allow both AAA and indie gaming to strive side-by-side, challenging each other in a fight for player's hearts and wallets.
+With development tools like game engines (Unity and Unreal Engine) and distribution systems (App Store/Google Play/Steam/etc.) being in high maturity, games can be now developed relatively efficiently in a streamlined manner.
+This combined with all-time high accessibility and technology penetration of gaming, allow both AAA and indie gaming to strive side-by-side, challenging each other in a fight for player's hearts and wallets.
 The significance of innovation in this race is evident by the way separate technologies change the reality of the gaming market.

 The two key, rather convenience, innovations that have shaped (and dominated) the market in the past decade were _mobile_ and _free-to-play_ gaming, often combined.
-More than half of the players and revenues come from mobile devices, where the accessibility and portability allow one to play irregardless of where they are.
+More than half of the players and revenues come from mobile devices, where the accessibility and portability allow one to play regardless of where they are.
 The possibility to play the game for free and only pay when one wants to, thus adding to the overall convenience, was another factor changing the face of the industry with F2P now bringing 78% of the gaming digital revenues[^2].

 The consumer's ability to adapt and strive in a rapidly changing technological environment should allow developers to experiment with the core values of the products they make, yet developers still tend to be conservative and disregard the possible "first mover" advantages of the emerging technologies[^3].
-The omnipresent centralization and nontransparency often stifles creativity and innovation, and furthermore, the top-down hierarchical structures, coupled with pure for-profit intentions lead to market inefficiencies and players often disappointed with the games they are offered.
+The omnipresent centralization and opaqueness often stifles creativity and innovation, and furthermore, the top-down hierarchical structures, coupled with pure for-profit intentions lead to market inefficiencies and players often disappointed with the games they are offered.
 There is a need for change in the core values of game dev, coming back to the basics of what games are: the art and the technology.

 **What is next for gaming?** <br/>
 The current perception of what will shape the gaming industry in the near future are _Augmented Reality (AR) & Virtual Reality (VR)_, _Cloud Gaming_, _AI Generated Content_ and _Virtualized Geometry_[^17][^18].
 All of those technologies are already being implemented in some form or another, but the casual majority is not yet fully exposed to them, and it might be _cross-play_ and _blockchain_ that will come to prominence sooner.
-Both of those innovations were identified by us to be critical for the industry in 2020's and on-wards.
+Both of those innovations were identified by us to be critical for the industry in the 2020s and on-wards.

 ### Cross-play

 **Cross-play**, or cross-platform play, is the players' ability to play against others who are using different platform to theirs.
 Following the notion of _cross-platform development_, cross-play is now achievable and can be implemented by using industry standard tooling like **Unreal Engine 4** or **Unity**.
-However, due to it not available "out-of-the-box"[^5], cross-play implies a certain degree of engineering complexity, especially in terms of inter-platform compatibility.
+However, due to it not being available "out-of-the-box"[^5], cross-play implies a certain degree of engineering complexity, especially in terms of inter-platform compatibility.
 Despite the fact that this is a feature that players hold in a high regard, the correct implementation cannot give one group of players the upper hand over another.
 First-person shooter (FPS) is the prime example of a genre where cross-play adds up balancing challenges, a computer mouse allows for way more precise aiming mechanics compared to a console controller, and developers often have to use workarounds like auto-aim.
-However, games with simplistic controls schemes or casual (non-competitive) titles might not be affected by this issue whatsoever, providing players with the same level of experience irregardless of the platform they are on.
+However, games with simplistic controls schemes or casual (non-competitive) titles might not be affected by this issue whatsoever, providing players with the same level of experience regardless of the platform they are on.

 ### Blockchain Gaming

-In 2000's it became evident that gaming is more than just an alternative to watching a movie or reading a book.
+In the 2000s it became evident that gaming is more than just an alternative to watching a movie or reading a book.
-First, whole communities we're created around games that allowed for modifications, and games we're changed to the liking of their players, starting with very basic customization and coming to that point where brand new games we're built by enthusiasts on top of original titles.
+First, whole communities we're created around games that allowed for modifications, and games we're changed to the liking of their players, starting with very basic customization and coming to that point where brand-new games we're built by enthusiasts on top of original titles.
 And this was followed by the possibility to trade in-game assets for a multiplayer game with other players, even for fiat currency took gaming beyond just a form of entertainment, it became a market of markets.
-The reality where communities are able to shape the end-product is inherent to gaming, starting with decentralized MMO guilds and modding communities, and now blockchain is the next logical step in that direction through redefining the concepts of ownership and stakeholding.
+The reality where communities are able to shape the end-product is inherent to gaming, starting with decentralized MMO guilds and modding communities, and now blockchain is the next logical step in that direction through redefining the concepts of ownership and stake holding.

 _**Blockchain**_ has become an omnipresent term that encompasses a social promise and a new technology, defining the whole sector of cryptocurrency and decentralized applications (dApps).
-And due to it's expansive growth and unbounded disruptive potential, blockchain is often getting compared to the internet of the early 1990s[^11][^12].
+And due to its expansive growth and unbounded disruptive potential, blockchain is often getting compared to the internet of the early 1990s[^11][^12].
 The first implementation of blockchain came along with _Bitcoin_, the first real cryptocurrency.
 Bitcoin's original developer, Satoshi Nakamoto, aimed to create an electronic payment system based on verifiable cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party[^9].
 Satoshi described “blocks” and “chains” as a way of organizing and securing records, such that once entries had been made into a shared ledger, they become irreversible and mathematically provable[^10].